-Aspiring astronauts rejoice, Bethesda’s long-awaited odyssey into space is finally just a few months away.
-While many of the details are nebulous at best, we’ve collected everything we know about Starfield to help you gain a better understanding of what you can expect from one of next year’s most eagerly anticipated games.
+Aspiring astronauts rejoice, Bethesda’s long-awaited odyssey into space finally has a release date, but it's still too many months away for our liking.
+While we suffer through the wait, we’ve collected everything we know about Starfield to help you gain a better understanding of what you can expect from one of the year’s most eagerly anticipated games.

 First of all, if you’re a fan of Bethesda’s flagship series The Elder Scrolls and Fallout then you’re in luck.
 While this is the first new IP the company has unveiled in over two decades, Bethesda boss Todd Howard has stated that it’s basically Skyrim in space, (opens in new tab) meaning existing fans should gel pretty well with the studio’s latest outing.
 Howard has also revealed that Bethesda has wanted to make a science-fiction game of this nature since at least the ‘90s, so Starfield has been an even longer time coming than The Elder Scrolls 6!

 Thankfully, you won’t have to wait too much longer for Starfield, at least.
 If you’re excited about Bethesda’s first foray into the cosmos, look no further than our handy round-up of everything we know about Starfield so far.

 Be sure to bookmark this page too, as we’ll update it accordingly when more information inevitably becomes available as we edge ever nearer to the fast-approaching Starfield” release date.
 Speaking of which…